 It is Langeland Family Funeral Homes pleasure to bring special recognition to our area’s hospice caregivers.
 These individuals give of themselves every day and play such a significant role in families’ lives.
 It is our desire to give an opportunity for people to share how much an individual has touched theirs and others’ lives with their caring.

 Langelands is currently taking nominations for the monthly Hospice Caregiver Award which will be recognized at a banquet in 2019.
 Go to www.langelands.com to submit a nomination.

 Langelands recognizes the important role that clergy play in our community as they walk beside people through the ups and the downs of life.
 Death is one of these critical times when individuals and families need this special encouragement.
-As Langelands looks to the clergy for this special care we also want to partner and support our area clergy in their essential role.
-It is out of this desire that we host the Clergy Breakfast every other year.
-The breakfast is an opportunity for clergy to come together as they share many of the same burdens.
-Langelands brings in a special speaker for the breakfast who shares about some aspect of loss, death and funeral topics.
+As Langelands sees the clergy provide this special care we also want to partner and support our area clergy in their essential role.
+It is from of this desire that we host the Clergy Breakfast every other year.
+Langelands brings in a special speaker for the breakfast who is an expert in the area of grief and caring for the individual and family through death, and grief.
+The breakfast is also an opportunity for the clergy to come together as they share many of the same burdens and benefit from this time of fellowship.